Hellyom/Obsidian-Vault-HTML-Graph-Generator/README.md

 If you find this tool useful and would like to support its development, consider supporting the project [here](https://buymeacoffee.com/oscarch).

-## Notes for Developers
+## Notes

 - **Code Quality**: "Yes, it's messy.
 Yes, it's only one file, but I was in a hurry.
 There's a better way to structure this, but who cares, right?"
-- **Future Plans**: Currently, there are no plans to make this an Obsidian plugin until the tool feels complete.
+- **Future Plans**: Currently, there are no plans to make this an Obsidian plugin, I'm pretty sure something like this has been already developed as a plugin.